marbl/MetagenomeScope/STAMPS_tutorial.md

 After loading a graph file into MetagenomeScope's viewer interface, a few controls become enabled:

--The "Assembly info" button
+- The "Assembly info" button
-    -This button opens a dialog showing some of the information about this graph we got from SQLite3 earlier.
+    - This button opens a dialog showing some of the information about this graph we got from SQLite3 earlier.
--The "Standard Mode" controls
+- The "Standard Mode" controls
-    -These controls can be used to select and draw a connected component of the assembly graph.
+    - These controls can be used to select and draw a connected component of the assembly graph.
-    -Remember that MetagenomeScope sorts connected components of the graph in descending order by node count: so component 1 will contain the most nodes out of all the connected components in the graph.
+    - Remember that MetagenomeScope sorts connected components of the graph in descending order by node count: so component 1 will contain the most nodes out of all the connected components in the graph.